old-xebis/infrastructure-template/README.md

 GitLab CI handles static and dynamic environments.
 Environments are created, updated, and destroyed by Terraform, then configured by cloud-init and Ansible.

-**The project is under active development.** The project is fork of [xebis/repository-template](https://github.com/xebis/repository-template).
+**The project is under active development.** The project is a fork of [xebis/repository-template](https://github.com/xebis/repository-template).

 <!-- omit in toc -->
 ## The Goal

-The goal is to have GitOps repository to automatically handle environments life cycle - its creation, update, configuration, and eventually destroy as well.
+The goal is to have a GitOps repository to automatically handle environments life cycle - its creation, update, configuration, and eventually destroy as well.

 > GitOps = IaC + MRs + CI/CD